wptrainingteam/content-editor-overview/README.md

 ### Using the Content Editor

 The content editor is available when editing a Post or Page.
-In the backend administrative Dashboard, select Posts or Pages and then click on a title or hover or an item and click on "Edit."
-The content editor may be available for other content items, such as custom post types (e.g., Staff, Event, Portfolio), but that depends upon the theme, plugin, or developer customization.
+In the backend administrative Dashboard, select Posts or Pages and then click on a title or hover over an item and click on "Edit."
+The content editor may be available for other content items, such as custom post types (e.g. Staff, Event, Portfolio), but that depends upon the theme, plugin, or developer customization.

 When it comes to styling the text in the content, you select the text to style and then click the appropriate button on the toolbar to apply the style.
 Some text operations only work properly if there is a paragraph break **both above and below** the text being styled.
-These are called block elements and they include: paragraphs, headings, bulleted lists, numbered lists, horizontal lines, and blockquotes.
-(Otherwise it is known as an inline element.)
+These are called block elements and they include: paragraphs, headings, bulleted lists, numbered lists, horizontal lines, and blockquotes (Otherwise it is known as an inline element).
 Knowing how to work with block elements makes for a much more satisfying experience when using the editor.
 For example, for paragraph alignment, your cursor simply needs to be somewhere in the paragraph that is to be aligned.

 **The edits you make to your text only appear on your site after you click the "Update" button.** Also, the editor typically displays generic formatting, while the frontend of the website will apply the full, complete formatting based on the theme.